Hot Stamper Jazz Recordings Featuring the Guitar

 Audiophile records are a scam.
 They always have been and always will be.

-None of us had ever heard the album on any media, vinyl or otherwise, but we know a good sounding jazz record when we hear one, and we knew pretty early on in the session that this was not a good sounding jazz record.
-Two minutes was all it took, but we wasted another ten making sure it was as bad as we thought.
+I knew pretty early on in the session that this was not a good sounding jazz record.
+Five minutes was all it took, but I probably wasted another ten making sure the sound was as hopeless as it originally seemed.

-For those of you who might have trouble reading my handwriting, my notes read:
+For those of you who might have trouble reading my handwriting, my notes say:

-By far the biggest problem with the sound.
-The bass is really boosted.
+The bass is boosted and badly lacks definition.
 It constantly calls attention to itself.
-It is the kind of sloppy, droning upper-bass that cannot be found on any RVG recording, none that I have ever heard anyway, and I’ve heard them by the hundreds.
+It is the kind of sloppy bass that cannot be found on any RVG recording, none that I have ever heard anyway, and I’ve heard them by the hundreds.